 "We need to protect the renters from the predatory investors.
 And everything ties together, housing stability is crucial to students going to school," she said.
 "If you're interrupted by an eviction or you're living in a house that's moldy and you can't breathe, and your asthma is triggered, or your anxiety is triggered because you're not comfortable in breathing when you go to school, there's going to be problems."

-Partners will review the proposals and choose which 10 will become PPG’s focus over the next year.
+Partners reviewed the proposals in December and the 11 that presented were chosen to become PPG’s focus over the next year.